Last Updated on January 28, 2023 by Lori Geurin

 I’ve been doing OMAD on and off for a while now.
 And my husband, David, has been practicing OMAD for a few months.
 He usually does it a couple of days a week and has noticed several benefits, including

-You may be asking yourself how this is possible…especially in such a short time.
+You may ask yourself how this is possible…especially in such a short time.
 And that is what I’m going to share in this post.

-That and a few other savory nuggets I hope you’ll enjoy…
+That, and a few other facts about OMAD (including examples of OMAD schedules), I hope you’ll enjoy…

 What Is OMAD Intermittent Fasting?